Dear Students, Parents and Teachers:

 We'll get an early start as we explore the inter tidal life that flourishes along our rocky shore.
 Colorful sea stars, giant green anemones, hermit crabs and nudibranchs are among the animals we are likely to see.
 Students will examine the tide pool community using several educational tools.
 Beach seining is possible at some locations such as Pillar Point Harbor.
 Our day will include a discussion of the Native Americans who set up temporary kitchens known as "shell middens" near the coastal tidepools.
 Teachers, please feel free to call us to discuss curriculum ideas in greater detail.

-This information is available in a word document here: Tidepooling and a completed Waiver is required by all participants.
+This information is available in a word document here: Tidepooling.
+A completed Waiver is required by all participants.

 Destinations to select from include: Natural Bridges, Davenport Landing, Pigeon Point, Pillar Point Harbor and Point Lobos.